exploring self-realization, sacred personhood, and full humanity

 When we look at what happens to “ordinary” people upon crossing over, we can begin to understand what should have been in place all along.
 Even in young adults or teens.

 We were meant to weigh the evidence, to inductively collect data, to form opinions and judgments gradually, and then only tentatively, pending new information to come.
-We were not meant to “shift our brains into idle gear” by surrendering autonomy to some Infallible Dear Leader.
+We were not meant to “shift our brains into idle gear” by surrendering autonomy to some infallible Dear Leader.
 If we try to do this, we live contrary to natural law; in so doing, we create darkness in our spirits.
 We weren't created to be somebody else's serf.

 How can we know that we’ve set aside a prescribed path?
 By “going within” and seeing what we’re made of.
 Even older children can do this.
 And this is why one’s higher self holds one strictly accountable for not having lived the thoughtful life, the moral-autonomous life – even if one is a teen.

 This accountability is demanded – demanded from one’s own higher self – because it’s what we could have done if we hadn’t been so willful, careless, and negligent.
 In our society today, adulthood is delayed many years by not asking much of teens.
 In other societies, however, boys might be considered men even at age ten or twelve; and do a man's work even earlier, and they were ready for it, too.
 Because there’s the capacity for it, even if it’s unused, one’s higher self will demand a certain conduct, even if we try to play the game “I was too young, I didn’t know.”
-Yes, we might not have known, but that ignorance was by design; we could have known.
+Yes, we might not have known, but that ignorance was cultivated and by design; we could have known.
 Lawyers call this the “reasonable man” rule.
-We are judged in tort law according to what the reasonable man should have known, what he could have known, had he lived conscientiously; that is, for the spiritual person, according to the "inner whisperings" of the deeper self.
+We are judged in tort law according to what the reasonable man should have known, what he could have known, had he lived conscientiously; that is, translated for the spiritual person, according to the "inner whisperings" of the deeper self.